 Use the Luas during your stay to go shopping or sightseeing in the city centre and the greater Dublin area.
 Head southbound to Dundrum Town Centre, Dublin’s premier shopping destination and home to leading and designer brands and stylish stores.
 Or into the City to see Grafton Street, Trinity College and sign up for a walking tour or bus tour of the major attractions.
 Book your stay at The Devlin to be at the centre of the action.

 Sports and music fans, rejoice!
-We are located just 5 mins by taxi or a leisurely 20 minute stroll to the iconic Aviva Stadium.
-Opened in 2010, this fantastical curvilinear shaped stadium is a soccer, rugby, and concert venue.
+The Devlin Dublin is located just 5 minutes by taxi or is also a leisurely 20 minute walk to the iconic Aviva Stadium.
+Opened in 2010, the Aviva Stadium is a fantastical curvilinear shaped stadium and is the Irish capital’s home to soccer, rugby, and is also a top concert venue.
 Whether you’re cheering for us or against us, you’ll love this awesome venue.

 You can also take a tour of this impressive structure (and we recommend it!)
 Check out www.avivastadium.ie for details.

 Heading to the rugby, a concert or event at The RDS?
 We’ve got ya covered.
 Why not treat yourself to a stay at The Devlin – Dublin’s newest and coolest place to stay.

 We’re only a 7 minute drive or 20 minute walk from the RDS, making The Devlin the perfect Dublin location to stay if hotels near the RDS Dublin are what you need!

 Check out what’s coming up at the RDS.